GageHowe/wat/CONTRIBUTING.md

 - `wat-x86_64-apple-darwin.tar.gz`
 - `wat-x86_64-pc-windows-msvc.zip`

-## Notes
+## Guidelines

+- Keep dependencies minimal — each new dep should replace more code than it adds.
+- Errors are `String` throughout; no external error-handling crates.
+- Avoid adding flags or config keys without a clear, immediate use case.
-- The public install scripts are intentionally zero-config and choose the default install location for each operating system.
+- The public install scripts are intentionally zero-config and target the default install location for each OS.
 - Windows ARM packaging is not automated yet.